All Episodes

 Where was the outrage over her meeting with Bill Clinton just before she's to make a decision on whether or not we know Hillary broke a million laws and she got off scot-free.

-We know that the Clintons were up to their eyeballs and selling access to anybody and everybody that had million dollars in checks.
+We know that the Clintons were up to their eyeballs in selling access to anybody and everybody that had a million dollars in checks, and nobody was outraged.

-We know that President Obama, irrefutable evidence existing that in fact he himself was actively trying to unseat the prime minister of one of our closest allies.
+We know that President Obama, irrefutable evidence existing, that in fact he himself was actively trying to unseat the prime minister of one of our closest allies, Prime Minister Netanyahu.

 It is not real.